johnwcowan/r7rs-work/TimeAdvancedCowan.md

 `date-nanosecond`: The nanosecond.

+`date-timezone`: The timezone with which this date was created, either a string or a number.

 `date-day-of-week`: The day of the week, where Monday is 1 and Sunday is 7.

 `date-days-in-month`: The number of days in the date's month: between 28 and 31.